fixie360/blog/_posts/2021-02-09-s3-static-website.markdown

 I'll work on the actual 'resume content' another time too.
 First things first, I want to get the infrastructure built then make it flashy later.

-So, Using [Bootstap](https://getbootstrap.com/) [CloudFlare](https://www.cloudflare.com/) and [S3](https://s3.console.aws.amazon.com/) I was able to configure a very basic static site in about 45 minutes.
-Most of that time was spent actually working out why I the template wasn't working properly, out of the box.
+Using [Bootstap](https://getbootstrap.com/) [CloudFlare](https://www.cloudflare.com/) and [S3](https://s3.console.aws.amazon.com/) I was able to configure a very basic static site in about 45 minutes.
+Most of that time was actually spent working out why the template I downloaded wasn't working properly.
 More on that below.

 In terms of what's next, I'll work on getting a JavaScript visitor counter up and running.
 The challenge requires this counter to store and retrieve the count in a database somewhere.
 The challenge recommends not making calls into the DB directly, but rather, through a custom API.

-I've got another project that makes calls directly into its database, so I'm excited to learn how to create an API and perhaps take what I learned there and improve my other project.
+I've got another project that makes calls directly into its database, so I'm excited to learn how to create an API and perhaps take what I learn there and improve my other project.

 Feel free to go ahead and check out [trev.cloud](https://trev.cloud).
 At the time of writing, it's literally just the Bootstrap Cover template, but if you're reading this in the future, I hope you like my resume!